PenRed/PenRed/src/utilities/Blender/4.2.3/mkdocs/docs/simulation-configuration/detector-tallies.md

 Each magnitude can be enabled or disabled using the corresponding toggle in the tally panel.
 Additionally, a linear or logarithmic scale can be used for each case.
 To configure the recording histograms, the following parameters must be set:

 - **`Energy`**
   Energy parameters specify the energy range and bins for all energy-based magnitudes.
+Additionally, energy range limits also the particles to be recorded for age spectrum.
     - **`Min`**
       Minimum energy to be recorded, in eV.
     - **`Max`**